cogxen/learn/pages/lectures/data-science/non-technical-skills/imperative/navigating-up-and-down-the-management-ladder.md

 ---
-title: Navigating Up and Down the Management Ladder | Lectures | Cogxen
+title: Navigating Up and Down the Management Ladder
 description: Empowers data enthusiasts and practitioners with the tools and knowledge to unlock the potential of data.
 head:
   - - meta